shards-dev/Shards/README.md

 ## ☁️ Managed Rollups

-Let us manage your infrastructure so you can focus on shippinh a great product.
+Let us manage your infrastructure so you can focus on shipping a great product.
 [Reach us today](https://form.typeform.com/to/RuoONrDM).